Accessibility Tools

 Before the beginning of studies, admitted persons shall deliver:

-1. original and copy of visa/residence permit, EU citizens – UE citizen’s registration of stay;
+1. original and photocopy of visa/residence permit, EU citizens – registration of stay;

-2. original and copy of health insurance covering the entire period of studies in Poland or copy of a European Health Insurance Card or insurance from the National Health Fund.
+2. original and photocopy of health insurance covering the entire period of studies in Poland or copy of a European Health Insurance Card or insurance from the National Health Fund.

 IMPORTANT:

-• Student ID Card will be issued after submission of the documents required at the third step.
+• Student ID Card will be available after submission of the documents required at the third step.

 • If the admission limits for particular full-time programmes are not met, additional recruitment will be carried out in September.
 The schedule of additional recruitment and available programmes with vacancies will be announced on the university’s website after the first recruitment deadline is closed.